moh4mmad/moh4mmad/README.md

 <h2 align="left"> Hi there 👋<br/></h2>
-<p style="text-align: justify;">With over 7 years of industry experience as a software engineer, I’m passionate about creating elegant and efficient code that follows the principles of clean code.
-I also ensure that the systems I design and develop are scalable, maintainable, and secure, by incorporating robust DevOps practices and stringent security measures.</p>
+<p style="text-align: justify;">8+ years in the industry and still love solving problems with clean, maintainable code.
+I enjoy turning messy systems into smooth, scalable ones — and making sure everything from the backend to DevOps just clicks together.</p>

 <p align="left">Skilled in:</p>